Ramsey Muir Withers: Honours

 Decorations include Commander of the Order of Military Merit, Commander of the Venerable Order of St. John and the Canadian Forces decoration with two bars.
-He served from 1977 to 1990 on the National Council of Scouts Canada and was awarded the Silver Wolf.
-Other awards include the Canada Medal (1967), the Canada 125 Medal, The Queen's Silver and Golden Jubilee Medals, The Commissioner's Award of the Northwest Territories, the Outstanding Achievement Award of the Public Service of Canada and the National Transportation Award of Excellence.
+He served from 1977 to 1990 on the National Council of Scouts Canada and was a recipient of the Silver Wolf Award.

+Other awards include the Canadian Centennial Medal (1967), the Confederation of Canada 125 Medal (1992), The Queen Elizabeth II Silver Jubilee Medal (1977), Queen Elizabeth II Golden Jubilee Medal (2002), The Commissioner's Award of the Northwest Territories, the Outstanding Achievement Award of the Public Service of Canada and the National Transportation Award of Excellence.

-Ramsey Withers held two doctorates (honoris causa), was a Fellow of Georgian College and an honorary graduate of the National Defence College and the NATO Defense College.
+Ramsey Withers held two doctorates (honoris causa), was a Fellow of Georgian College and an honorary graduate of the National Defense College and the NATO Defense College.
 He was the recipient of the 1995 Queen's University Alumni Achievement Award and the 1996 Bi-Centennial Award of Merit from the City of Scarborough.
-In 2002, on being nominated by The Royal Canadian Legion, he was awarded the Queen's Golden Jubilee Medal.
+In 2002, on being nominated by The Royal Canadian Legion, he was awarded the Queen Elizabeth II Golden Jubilee Medal.

 He was awarded the Commissioner's Award of the Northwest Territories and the Outstanding Achievement Award of the Public Service of Canada.
 He is the winner of the Queen's University Alumni Achievement Award.
 He was an honorary graduate of the National Defence College and the NATO Defense College.
 Archie Cairns composed the General Ramsey M. Withers (3/4 Retreat March 2003) for bagpipes in his honour.